Skip to contents

 Details

-The **instrument is constructed identically** whichever identification route you take; the `exogenous` argument only governs which *diagnostics* and *controls* are appropriate downstream (see [ssb_pipeline()]).
-Set `exogenous = "share"` for the exogenous-shares route (Goldsmith-Pinkham, Sorkin and Swift 2020; Rotemberg-weight diagnostics) or `exogenous = "shift"` for the exogenous-shocks route (Borusyak, Hull and Jaravel 2022; Adao, Kolesar and Morales 2019; shock-level diagnostics and AKM inference).
+The **instrument is constructed identically** whichever identification route you take; the `exogenous` argument governs which *inference*, *diagnostics* and *controls* are appropriate downstream (see [ssb_estimate()], [ssb_pipeline()]).
+Set `exogenous = "share"` for the exogenous-shares route (Goldsmith-Pinkham, Sorkin and Swift 2020; Rotemberg-weight diagnostics and conventional inference) or `exogenous = "shift"` for the exogenous-shocks route (Borusyak, Hull and Jaravel 2022; Adao, Kolesar and Morales 2019; shock-level diagnostics and exposure-robust inference).
+Because the route is an identification assumption, it **must be specified explicitly** – there is no default.